shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

         ```

 - fix footer advert background and image position ([#1590](https://github.com/shopsys/shopsys/pull/1590))
-    - if you have custom design you can skip this loadNpmTasks
+    - if you have custom design you can skip this
     - add footer modification to `src/Resources/styles/front/common/components/in/place.less`
         ```diff
               .in-place {